Set up an appliance for servers in a VMware environment

 - In Network Mapping, select the network the server will connect to.
 The network requires internet connectivity to send metadata to Azure Migrate.

 - Review and confirm the settings, and select Finish.

 Verify appliance access to Azure

 To set up the appliance for the first time:

 If you set up the appliance by using a PowerShell script instead of a downloaded OVA template, you can skip the first two steps.

-In vSphere Client, right-click the server, and then select Open Console.
+In vSphere Client, right-click the server, and select Open Console.

 Select or enter the language, time zone, and password for the appliance.

 Open a browser on any server that can connect to the appliance server.
-Then, open the URL of the appliance configuration manager:
+Navigate to the URL of the appliance configuration manager:

 https://appliance name or IP address: 44368.